Kramer vs. Kramer: Plot

-After fifteen months, Ted receives a call from Joanna and meets her at a restaurant.
-Joanna reveals that she is happier after working in California and seeing a therapist.
-When she states that she is now ready to raise her son and wants Billy to live with her, Ted becomes furious and leaves.
-He consults with a divorce attorney John Shaunessy, who cautions that the court usually awards custody to the mother when the child is young.
+After 15 months, Joanna invites Ted to meet her at a restaurant, where she reveals she is happier after working in California, seeing a therapist, and wants Billy to live with her in California.
+It escalates into an emotional confrontation, culminating in Ted smashing a wine glass against the wall in frustration.

-At work, Jim notifies Ted the agency is letting him go because the Mid-Atlantic Airlines executives are displeased with his work.
-Knowing he has no chance at custody if he is unemployed, Ted tries to land a job within twenty-four hours, despite few ad firms hiring during the holiday season.
-He convinces two agency executives to consider his application immediately and accepts a lower-salaried position for which he is overqualified.
+Ted consults with divorce attorney John Shaunessy, who cautions that the court usually awards custody to the mother when the child is young.
+Ted's agency terminates him when the Mid-Atlantic Airlines executives become displeased with his work.
+Knowing unemployment will harm his chance at winning child custody, Ted tries to land an industry job during the holiday season and convinces an agency to offer him a lower-salaried position for which he is overqualified.

-The custody hearing begins.
-In court, Joanna asserts that Ted never abused her or was unfaithful, but she lost her self-esteem as a stay-at-home mother.
+During the custody hearing Joanna testifies that Ted never abused her or was unfaithful, but she lost her self-esteem as a stay-at-home mother.
 She insists she has since "become a whole person again" and believes her son needs her more than he does his father.
-Ted states that he has proven that he can parent as well as Joanna and insists that taking Billy away could cause "irreparable" harm.
+Ted states he's proven he can parent as well as Joanna and insists that taking Billy away could cause "irreparable" harm.
 The legal battle becomes contentious when the attorneys resort to character assassinations.
-Shaunessy brings Joanna to tears by forcing her to admit that she was part of the marriage's failure.
-Ted also admits he made mistakes as a father and husband.
-However, his job loss and Billy's accident are used to discredit him.
+Shaunessy forces Joanna to admit she was part of the marriage's failure.
+Ted also admits he made mistakes as a father and husband, but his job loss and Billy's accident are used to discredit him.
 Ted expresses resentment at Joanna for her attorney's aggressive tactics.
-Margaret testifies on behalf of Ted and implores Joanna to recognize that he has become a great father.
+Margaret implores Joanna to recognize that Ted has become a great father.

-Later, Ted learns that Joanna was awarded custody.
-He decides not to appeal in order to spare Billy the burden of testifying in court.
-Billy becomes upset as Ted explains that they will still see each other, even though Billy will be living with his mother.
-On the morning Joanna is scheduled to pick up Billy, she sees Ted in the lobby alone and tearfully reveals that she is relinquishing custody because she does not want to take Billy away from his home.
-Ted reassures her as she takes the elevator up to inform their son.
+Joanna is awarded custody.
+Ted decides not to appeal in order to spare Billy the burden of testifying in court.
+Billy is upset, though Ted explains they'll still see each other.
+When Joanna arrives to pick up Billy, she sees Ted in the lobby alone and tearfully reveals that she is relinquishing custody, not wanting to take Billy away from his home.
+Joanna asks to see Billy, and Ted allows her to see their son alone and decides to wait in the lobby.